 A group of year 9 students gained their Bronze CREST Award by working with the local university and industry to complete the F1 Challenge.
 Crest supports dynamic and creative project work

-In autumn 2010 a group of four year 9 students from Ysgol Uwchradd Friars in Bangor, Gwynedd formed a team to enter the F1 in Schools Competition which is co-ordinated in Wales by STEM Cymru.
+A group of four year 9 students from Ysgol Uwchradd Friars in Bangor, Gwynedd formed a team to enter the F1 in Schools Competition which is co-ordinated in Wales by STEM Cymru.
 Months of dedicated work followed, during which the students developed and raced their own scale model gas powered car.

 KS3 Design and Technology: Skills - Designing

 KS3 Design and Technology: Skills - Making

 “The team of four here at Ysgol Friars exceeded all expectations and fully deserved to attend the National Final.
 The work ethic and motivation shown by each member was outstanding.
 Throughout the entire process, all team members worked together and produced an outstanding design folio accompanied by a well thought out presentation.
 I am extremely proud of this F1 in Schools team and what they achieved.
 The team this year have made some valuable additions to the team.
 Two new members have joined bringing additional skills and motivation, to what was already a successful team driven by success, enthusiasm and motivation.”
 Shaun Holdsworth.